sigmf/SigMF/sigmf-spec.md

 GeoJSON permits the use of *Foreign Members* in GeoJSON documents per RFC 7946 Section 6.1.
-Because the SigMF requirement for the `geolocation` field is to be a valid GeoJSON `point` object, users MAY include *Foreign Member* fields here for user-defined purposes (position valid indication, GNSS SV counts, dillution of precision, accuracy, etc).
+Because the SigMF requirement for the `geolocation` field is to be a valid GeoJSON `point` Object, users MAY include *Foreign Member* fields here for user-defined purposes (position valid indication, GNSS SV counts, dillution of precision, accuracy, etc).
 It is strongly RECOMMENDED that all fields be documented in a SigMF Extension document.